dbaofd/Sugarcane-HSI/README.md

 <div>
   <img width="100%" alt="dataset summary" src="images/dataset_summary.png">
 </div>
 This dataset contains hyperspectral sugarcane images captured over a period of 20 weeks.
-This table shows image distribution of these 20 sub-datasets.
+This table shows image distribution of these 20 subdatasets.
 We started to capture sugarcane smut images on Mar 10, 2021.
 The mosaic images were collected from Apr 22, 2021.
 So subdatasets collected before Apr 22 only contains sugarcane smut images.
 Note that numbers in red indicate that data collection for the corresponding group of sugarcane was not completed due to some factors, e.g., wind, rain, and lighting conditions.